TheTrustedAdvisor/FabricAdoptionFramework/docs/about/what-is-the-fabric-adoption-framework.md

 id: home
 slug: /
 title: What is the Fabric Adoption Framework?
+description: >-
-description: "An introduction to the Fabric Adoption Framework with best practices for adopting Microsoft Fabric."
+  An introduction to the Fabric Adoption Framework with best practices for adopting Microsoft Fabric.
 tags:
   - Microsoft Fabric
   - Adoption
   - Governance
   - Cloud Strategy
 sidebar_position: 1
+authors:
+  - name: TheTrustedAdvisor
+    email: matthias@falland.ch
 ---

 # What is the Fabric Adoption Framework?